 It depends.
 Dr Teo may decide to use a laser for your treatment and will discuss this with you before she begins.

 It is important to be aware that all surgery involves risks as well as benefits.
 You can expect that Dr Teo will explain these to you carefully before your treatment.
-You can also expect that your questions will be carefully answered and your request for additional information or time to contemplate your options will be honoured.
+You can also expect that she will carefully answer your questions.
+If you need additional information or time to contemplate your options, please let us know.